OleVik/localized-readability/FORMULAS.md

 ### Paragraphs

-When highlighting paragraphs, the method is plainly iteration through and wrapping each detected paragraph in `p`-tags to preserve whitespaces and line-breaks.
+When highlighting paragraphs, the method is plain iteration through and wrapping each detected paragraph in `p`-tags to preserve whitespaces and line-breaks.

 ### Sentences